fallenhitokiri/drupan/Readme.md

 # drupan - static site generator
 drupan is a static site generator.
 You can use it for blogs, sites or anything you can imagine.
-Adding new features is easy thanks to a easy to use plugin system.
+Adding new features is easy thanks to an easy to use plugin system.

 ## Installation